 Rules and sanctions

-All users of our network, including the IRC, TeamSpeak, and Minecraft services, must follow our rules at all times.
+All users of ScoutLink, including our Webchat/IRC, TeamSpeak, and Minecraft services, must follow our rules at all times.
 You can find our rules listed below, as well as the different sanctions carried out when the rules are broken, and how to appeal.
+For more information on how to stay safe on our network please visit www.scoutlink.net/safety.

 Additional rules for TeamSpeak